-Risky Business: Building a Future Together by Paul Seale
+Risky Business: Building a Future Together

 It always takes hard work, but building a better life sometimes requires a leap of faith, too.
 Just ask Jaydn Turner of the Old East Village Grocer or the folks at ATN Access who operate the social enterprise grocer in the London Food Incubator.